-Linda Reeder specializes in Italian women's history.
-Her research interests focus on gender, sexuality, transnational migration, national belonging and most recently, female insanity.Her first book, Widows in White: Migration and the Transformation of Rural Italian Women, published in 2003 by the University of Toronto Press, examines the role of Sicilian women in the process of transnational migration.
-In this work, she explores the role women who remained at home played in shaping migration networks and the impact emigration had on women's private and public lives.
-She has expanded her interest in mobility to examine the ways migration altered the meaning and practice of gender and sexuality in Italy between 1880 and 1922.
-Her work on gender and migration has led her to focus on the gendered nature of citizenship and national belonging.
-Her current book project, Disordered Houses examines the relationship between gender, sexuality and national belonging through notions of female insanity in late nineteenth century Italy.
-She is an affiliate faculty member of the Women's and Gender Studies Department at MU.
+Linda Reeder specializes in modern Italian history.
+Her research interests focus on gender, sexuality, migration, national belonging, the history of Italian psychiatry, and the history of emotions.Her first book, Widows in White: Migration and the Transformation of Rural Italian Women (University of Toronto Press, 2003) examines the role Sicilian women who remained at home played in shaping migration networks, and the impact emigration had on women's private and public lives.
+Her recent work, Italy in the Modern World: Society, Culture, and Identity (Bloomsbury, 2019) is a history of modern Italy centered on gender and mobility.
+Her current book project, Disordered Houses examines the role of Italian psychiatry in shaping notions of gender, sexuality, and citizenship in the construction of modern Italy.
+She is an affiliate faculty member of the Women's and Gender Studies Program at MU.

 Dr. Reeder teaches courses on 19th and 20th century European women's history, the history of modern Italy, the history of contemporary Europe, gender history, and migration.